-The RStudio 1.2 release comes with a new rendering engine based on the same technology as Chromium, and attempts to make use of hardware accelerated rendering when possible.
-In most cases, this will imply vastly improved rendering and editing performance relative to previous releases of RStudio.
+The RStudio IDE comes with a new rendering engine based on the same technology as Chromium, and attempts to make use of hardware accelerated rendering when possible.
+In most cases, this will imply vastly improved rendering and editing performance relative to previous releases of the RStudio IDE.
 Unfortunately, due to the vast heterogeneity in the quality of drivers and graphics cards across different systems, rendering issues can arise when using RStudio.
 For example, some users have seen:

 - RStudio rendering 'offset' from its true location in the RStudio window;

 - RStudio crashes, with device driver routines shown in the stack trace;